imnotnet/njRAT-All-Versions/README.md

 info: adds secret connection to stub a day after last execution.
 status: inactive
 cleaned status: not cleaned

+version: NjRAT Dangerous Edition 2019
+connects to: pujakumari.duckdns(.)org
+info: when the builder is opened it tries to execute "Hacker.jpg" and "loader.exe".
+status: inactive
+cleaned status: cleaned (removed backdoors from files, will error when trying to find them.)

 version: NjRAT ACS Edition
 connects to: elektraal.duckdns.org